Expansion of Russia (1500–1800): 1550–1618: Center

 Rangers: The practice of sending out long-range patrols appears to have started in the early 16th century at Putivl near the upper Oka.
-In 1541 a patrol provided enough warning to block a Tatar raid.
-By 1551 patrols had become a regular practice.
+In 1541, a patrol provided enough warning to block a Tatar raid.
+By 1551, patrols had become a regular practice.
 A ranger patrol usually consisted of a captain and a few dozen men who covered great distances with no fixed route.
 When they detected signs of a raiding party they sent messengers back to the nearest garrison.
 Patrols were made more systematic after the Tatar raid in 1571.
-A starozha typically consisted of two to six horsemen who operated from a fixed point and systematically surveyed an area with a radius of up to 70 km.
+A starozha typically consisted of two to six horsemen who operated from a fixed point and systematically surveyed an area with a radius of up to 70km.
 Starozha beats interlocked.
-By 1623 there were 180 of them.
+By 1623, there were 180 of them.
 The ranger patrols in the south gave early warning while the starozhas detected most penetrations and sent word north to the garrisons and defense lines.
 The growing number of Cossacks on the upper Don provided an additional source of intelligence.

 Colonization: Peasants in the settled lands were generally serfs who could not legally leave their lords, but, given the weakness of police and record-keeping at this time, once a peasant ran away, it was quite difficult to find him and bring him back.
 Frontier landowners and garrison commanders who needed peasants would often protect any runaways that showed up.
 Runaways blended into the general class of adventurers, drifters, discharged soldiers, and other unclassifiable who lived along the frontier.
 Many peasants went only a short way south and remained connected to the economic and political system of the settled lands, while a few went further south into the truly wild lands and became full Cossacks.
 Moscow vacillated between protecting the interests of its landowners and encouraging frontier settlement.
 Growing military presence in the south reduced the Tatar threat and increased the number of peasants who were willing to try their luck on the frontier.
 A proper history of Russia's southward expansion would need a table showing population by region and decade, but such numbers do not seem to be available.